scfernz/scfernz-ui-component-library/README.md

 # scfernz-ui-component-library
 A collection of UI components so I don't have to keep writing stuff

-## Recommend running VSCode with Live Server, so far includes
+# Recommendations
+- Run with VSCode and Live Server/Live SASS Compiler

+## Included Snippets

-- Fluid Typography using clamp() for setting up base styles - may refactor to use CSS Variables when I feel like it
+- Fluid Typography using clamp() for setting up base styles
 - Menu hover effect with mousemove and clip-path reveal animations
+- Vanilla JS Accordion

 ## Things to add: